richvergo/subtract/PRD.md

 6. User can update task status (`NOT_STARTED`, `IN_PROGRESS`, `DONE`).
 7. Checklist item automatically moves to `DONE` only if all tasks are done.
 8. Progress bar updates correctly at both checklist + task level.
-9. User can navigate between months within the same entity.
+9. User can navigate between months within the same entity using month dropdown.
+10. Page title displays current month name (e.g., "September 2025").
+11. System automatically creates all 12 months for current year.
+12. Future months automatically copy checklist items from previous month if empty.
+13. Admins can edit checklist items (title, assignee, due date, status).
+14. Quick status change dropdowns for both checklist items and tasks.
+15. Team member dropdowns show users from active entity only.
-10. "Clone previous month" creates a new checklist with rolled dates for the same entity.
+16. "Clone previous month" creates a new checklist with rolled dates for the same entity.
-11. Export CSV includes checklist items and tasks with status for the active entity.
+17. Export CSV includes checklist items and tasks with status for the active entity.
-12. **Multi-Entity Security**: Users only see data for entities they belong to.
+18. **Multi-Entity Security**: Users only see data for entities they belong to.
-13. **Role-Based Access**: Employees only see tasks assigned to them.
+19. **Role-Based Access**: Employees only see tasks assigned to them.
-14. **Entity Management**: Admins can create entities and invite users.
+20. **Entity Management**: Admins can create entities and invite users.
-15. **Entity Switching**: Users can switch between entities they belong to.
+21. **Entity Switching**: Users can switch between entities they belong to.

 ---